 *An emulsion is a mix of watery and fatty liquids where the fat is suspended in the watery liquid.
 Breastmilk is another example.

-Wool can be sanitised using Canesten.
-See the Strip and Sanitise page for more info on quantities, remembering to only use cold water.
-Only one subsequent cold wash with detergent after sanitisation with Canesten is needed.
+Wool can be sanitised using a Benzalkonium Chloride product.
+Remember to only use cold water and only one subsequent cold wash with detergent after sanitisation is needed.